-To begin to understand the reasons for this "double pronunciation" of D0, let us first note that the form of D0 qua clitic is not always identical to its form qua determiner.
+To begin to understand the reasons for this "double pronunciation" of D^0 , let us first note that the form of D^0 when it is a clitic is not always identical to its form when it is a determiner.
 Much of the early generative work on clitic doubling centered on varieties of Romance, where the two series of forms bear an overwhelming similarity to one another (though there are some instances where Romance determiners do differ from the corresponding clitic form).
-On the other side of the spectrum, Basque clitics-while similar to the free-standing pronouns in the language-are not particularly similar in form to Basque determiners (see Preminger 2009 and references therein for discussion).
-This is what we might expect if these are indeed two instances of the same element, D0, which occur in two different morphological contexts: as the head of the extended nominal projection, and as a clitic adjoined to a verbal head.
-A particular morphological context may, in a given language, give rise to allomorphy or even suppletion.
-This is par for the course, e.g., in the relation between finite verb forms and their infinitival counterparts.
-If finite T0 (or some feature borne by it, e.g. [PAST]) is a trigger for contextual allomorphy of a given verb root, then the relation between the finite and non-finite forms of that verb will be irregular.
-But if, for a given verb, T0 and its features are not an allomorphy trigger, the relation between the finite and non-finite forms of that verb will be morphophonologically transparent.
+On the other side of the spectrum, Basque clitics-while similar to the free-standing pronouns in the language-are not particularly similar in form to Basque determiners (see Preminger 2009 and references therein).
+This is what we might expect if these are indeed two instances of the same element, D^0 , which occur in two different morphological contexts: as the head of the extended nominal projection, and as a